astrostl/aws/README.md

 aws
 ===

-I manage a bunch of individual AWS accounts, which makes it especially annoying to look up IP/key combos using individual AWS consoles.  'aws' (it might expand beyond EC2) addresses this, with several assumptions that will be fairly self-explanatory after you 'git clone' this project into your home directory:
+I manage a bunch of individual AWS accounts, which makes it especially annoying to look up IP/key combos using individual AWS consoles.  'aws' (it might expand beyond EC2) addresses this, with a few assumptions that will hopefully be self-explanatory after you 'git clone' this project into your home directory:

 1. you have an ~/aws/ directory
 2. you have an ~/aws/accounts/ directory with account data